Linxyhaha/GeneRec/README.md

 ```

 ### Data
-Unfortunately, due to the data privacy concerns, we are unable to release the experimental datasets.
+Please feel free to send a request email for the data.
+The use of the data should be for research purpose only.